 I had my socks sucked off my feet by muck while traversing what seemed like a mile through a swamp.

 Scare your kid and show him this documentary from 1973.

 If you can read this article, you are probably much better off than the women and girls who sewed the underwear you are wearing (or not).
 I found this article and video to be very inspiring.
 A Toronto Star reporter, Raveena Aulakh worked in a Bangladesh sweatshop for a week.
 Her boss was a girl who was only nine.
 Kudos to her.

 I don’t know how Peter can function as a 46 year-old ironworker in the great white north.
 It pains me just to read it.
 This is a very coherent snapshot of life working in northern Canada on big projects with lots of steel.
 My bones ache whenever I read the blog.
-Continue reading →
+Click here for the full article →

 We were given haircuts, issued clothes, laundry numbers, canoe gear, and assigned a chore / duty.
 We boarded an old yellow rented school bus on Tuesday morning, four canoes in tow, driven about 350 miles east of the school.
 I learned how to sleep sitting up on that school bus.
-Continue reading →
+Click here for the full article →